tonsky/tonsky.me/site/blog/unicode/index.md

 # How do I detect extended grapheme clusters then?

-Unfortunately, most languages choose the easy way and let you iterate strings with 1-2-4 byte chunks, or sometimes codepoints, but not with grapheme clusters.
-And since it’s a default, people don’t think much and we get bugs like this:
+Unfortunately, most languages choose the easy way out and let you iterate strings with 1-2-4 byte chunks, but not with grapheme clusters.

-error1.png

-or this:

-error2.png

-or this:

-error3@2x.png
+It makes no sense and has no semantic, but since it’s the default, programmers don’t think twice and we see corrupted strings as the result:

+stdlib@2x.png

-What you should be doing is using a third-party library.
+What you should be doing instead is using a proper Unicode library.
 For example:

-1. Swift: nothing.
-Swift does the right thing by default.

 1. C/C++/Java: use [ICU](https://github.com/unicode-org/icu).
 It’s a library from Unicode itself that encodes all the rules about text segmentation.

 1. C#: use `TextElementEnumerator`, which is kept up to date with Unicode as far as I can tell.

+1. Swift: just stdlib.
+Swift does the right thing by default.

 1. For other languages, there’s probably a library or binding for ICU.